-The following sign is located on the GASGUARD controller.
-This label is required if the GASGUARD source system is located in a Class I, Division II rated area (applicable only in United States, systems are not Explosive Atmosphere Directive approved for use in the European community).
+The following label is located on the GASGUARD controller.
+This label is required if the GASGUARD distribution system is located in a Class I, Division II rated area (United States) or in a Group 2, Category 3 (Zone 2) ATEX rated area (Europe).
+Acetylene systems will have the same label as shown below, but they will be approved for NEC Class I, Division 2, Groups A, B, C, and D Locations.